ktr0731/evans/README.md

 - manually gRPC API inspection
 - to automate some tasks by scripting

-above usecases is corresponding to Evans's two modes, REPL mode, and command-line mode.
+above usecases is corresponding to Evans's two modes, REPL mode, and CLI mode.

 ## REPL mode
 ![Evans](./evans1.gif)